-The browser toolbar contains an address bar, and buttons for the standard browser actions: back, forward, reload, and stop.
+The upper toolbar contains a combined address bar and search bar, and buttons for the standard browser actions: back, forward, reload, and stop.

-The bookmarks button displays your current bookmarks.
+The Bookmarks button displays your current bookmarks.
 From there you can load a bookmark in the browser, edit a bookmark, and add new bookmarks to the list.
 Bookmarks sync with other cloud data.
 Note The bookmark labeled Paprika Home displays instructions on how to download recipes from the browser and a list of favorite sites to get you started.

 Paprika supports clipping recipes from hundreds of different recipe sites.
 In order to clip a recipe:

-If Paprika wasn't able to clip the recipe for you, or only partially clipped the recipe, you can use the clipboard toolbar at the bottom of the browser to manually copy/paste the recipe information from any website.
+If Paprika wasn't able to clip the recipe for you, or only partially clipped the recipe, you can use the clipboard toolbar at the bottom to manually copy/paste the recipe information from any website.